Skip to main content

 The school education system offers several types of learning support to children and young people in full-time and part-time compulsory education.
 These include:

 • Preparatory units established in schools for pupils who have no or insufficient knowledge of the Polish language to follow a mainstream curriculum.
-Teaching in such units is based on the curriculum for a given type of school and school grade, but learning and teaching methods are adapter to the individual needs of pupils and the teacher may be supported by an assistant speaking the language of the pupil’s country of origin.
+Teaching in such units is based on the curriculum for a given type of school and school grade, but learning and teaching methods are adapted to the individual needs of pupils and the teacher may be supported by an assistant speaking the language of the pupil’s country of origin.

 • Additional or remedial classes covering subjects included in the school curriculum for pupils who need to bridge gaps in education resulting from differences between school curricula in Poland and the country of origin.